shakfu/py-js/source/projects/xpyc/README.md

-# xpyc: python3 via xpc in max
+# xpyc: a max external which communicates with python3 via xpc

 A proof-of-concept stage Max external which uses [xpc](https://developer.apple.com/documentation/xpc?language=objc), a "lightweight mechanism for basic interprocess communication", to connect to a separate python process via an xpc service.